runiorr/runiorr/README.md

 **Bio**

-- 👷‍♂️ I’m currently working on [Sicredi](https://www.sicredi.com.br/home/)
+- 👷‍♂️ I'm currently studying for my bachelor's in Mathematics

 <!--- - 💡 Contributing to Udemy with Online Courses: [Udemy](https://www.udemy.com/) --->